Dridi/etception/README.rst

 It may be more portable, but that's how far testing went so far.
-In particular etception of functions wrapping system calls can be hidden compiler *"magic"* that can be hard to discover without testing on the actual platform.
+In particular etception of functions wrapping system calls can be hidden compiler *"magic"* that can be hard to discover without testing on the actual platforms.

 Known limitations
 =================